Walton Group

+Walton Group (ওয়ালটন; stylised as WALTON) is a Bangladeshi multinational electronics conglomerate headquartered in Bashundhara Residential Area, Dhaka.
+It was founded in 1977 by S.M.
+Nazrul Islam and operates in consumer electronics, home appliances, mobile phones, automobiles, and retail.
+The group's flagship company is Walton Hi-Tech Industries PLC.

-In recent years, the Walton Group has become one of the largest employers in Bangladesh, with over 30,000 employees.
-It operates more than 1,000 retail stores across the country under the brand name "Walton Plaza".
-The group has also expanded its operations internationally, with offices in several countries including China, India, and the United States.
+With over 30,000 employees, Walton operates more than 1,000 retail stores under the brand name "Walton Plaza" and has an international presence in China, India, and the United States.

-The Walton Group is known for its commitment to social responsibility and has been involved in various philanthropic initiatives in Bangladesh.
-The group has donated to various causes such as disaster relief, education, and healthcare.
-In 2019, the company was ranked as the second-largest corporate donor in Bangladesh by the CSR Centre and Sustainability Excellence.
+The company has presence in consumer electronics, real estate, and retail sectors.
+In 2019, it was ranked as the second-largest corporate donor in Bangladesh by the CSR Centre and Sustainability Excellence.
+Walton is the largest tech company in Bangladesh by market cap.

-Despite facing criticism over its labor practices and environmental impact, the Walton Group has continued to grow and diversify its business interests.
-It remains a prominent player in the Bangladeshi economy, with a significant presence in the country's consumer electronics, real estate, and retail sectors.

 History

-Walton Group was founded by S.M Nazrul Islam.
+Walton was founded by S.M Nazrul Islam.
 Nazrul started his career as a small businessman.
 After the Bangladesh Liberation War of 1971, he started a separate business.
 In 1977, he founded a new company named after his eldest son S.M Nurul Alam Rezvi called Rezvi & Brothers, abbreviated as R.B.
 Group.
 At that time, they used to import televisions.
 The company made its debut in 2008 as the Walton Group by starting refrigerator manufacture.
 When S.M Nazrul Islam died in 2017, his eldest son S.M Nurul Alam Rezvi took over as the chairman of the company.

-In April 2017, Walton established the country's first-ever and only compressor manufacturing factory.
-With the inauguration of the plant, Bangladesh has emerged as the world's 15th as well as Asia's 8th compressor manufacturing country.
+In April 2017, Walton established the country's first compressor manufacturing factory.

-In January 2018, Walton opens the first ever computer assembly plant.
-At the same time it became the first ever Bangladeshi company to export locally made laptops to Nigeria.
+In January 2018, Walton opened a computer assembly plant.
+At the same time it began exporting laptops to Nigeria.

+The company expanded into TV export market to around 14 countries in Europe, including Germany, Denmark, Ireland, Poland, Greece, Spain, Croatia, Italy and Romania.

-In February 2020, for the first time, Walton started exporting handsets to the United States as a Bangladeshi original equipment manufacturer company to a renowned American brand, otherwise known as "contract manufacturing".
+In February 2020, Walton started exporting handsets to the United States as a Bangladeshi original equipment manufacturer company to an American brand, otherwise known as "contract manufacturing".

 In April 2022, Walton acquired 3 European brands to make 4.8 million compressors a year.
 Walton Hi-Tech Industries PLC announced the purchase of two more brands – Zanussi Elettromeccanica (ZEM) and Verdichter (VOE) – from Italia Wanbao-ACC.
-The Bangladeshi electronics giant acquired the rights of more than 50-years old reputed three European electronics brands and its production plant, a trademark, patent, design and software.
-With the procurement of the more than 50-year-old Italia Wanbao-ACC compressor brand, Walton is now on course to gain a major foothold in European countries.
+It acquired the rights of three European electronics brands and its production plant, a trademark, patent, design and software.

 In June 2022, Walton announced the establishment of a Research and Innovation Centre in South Korea.